rev-chaos/demo-script/README.md

-# ckb production scripts
+# A demo for ckb scripts

-CKB scripts used in production.